-Ok, speak up.
-When’s the last time you had a truly phenomenal, omg-I’m-going-to-cry-these-are-so-good waffle?
+When’s the last time you had a truly phenomenal I’m-going-to-cry-these-are-so-good waffle?

 Wait, don’t you talk like that?

 But seriously.
 Name your last great waffle.
 I don’t even think I can remember it.
-Maybe last year when I made my recipe for buttermilk waffles again?
-But I honestly don’t think I’ve used my waffle maker in our new house.
-In fact, I had to search boxes in the basement for it to test this recipe.
+I haven’t used my waffle iron in years until I began testing this recipe.

 WAFFLES ARE UNDERRATED!
 Why don’t we make them more often??

 So yeah, waffles vs pancakes.
 There’s really no contest.

 I suppose the reason I don’t make waffles often is because they aren’t the healthiest way to begin the day.
 And aren’t those the rules?
-Always start healthy? ish?
+Always start healthy?
 And if I’m going to splurge before 12pm, it’s going to be a plate of overnight cinnamon rolls or frosted donuts with enough rainbow sprinkles to make a unicorn jealous.

 Turns out, it’s pretty difficult to produce a whole wheat waffle that’s not only crisp on the edges, but soft and airy in the centers.
 Not too dense, not too heavy.
 Light and fluffy like the white flour version.
 It’s a tall order, but the secret lies within the ratio of ingredients.
 You see, whole wheat flour is much heartier than all-purpose; it weighs down anything it touches.
 To keep things springy, I used enough baking powder for lift.
 Buttermilk prevents the waffles from drying out (as whole wheat flour does to everything!) and melted butter keeps it all so very… yum.